 Field Name R/W Description 2:0 SMFSEL R/W Slave Mode Function Select 000: Disable the slave mode, the timer can be used as master mode timer to affect the work of slave mode timer; if CTRL1_CNTEN=1, the prescaler is directly driven by the internal clock.
 001: Encoder mode 1; according to the level of TI1FP1, the counter counts at the edge of TI2FP2.
 010: Encoder mode 2; according to the level of TI2FP2, the counter counts at the edge of TI1FP1.
 011: Encoder mode 3; according to the input level of another signal, the counter counts at the edge of TI1FP1.
 010: Reset mode; the slave mode timer resets the counter after receiving the rising edge signal of TRGI and generates the signal to update the register.
-101: Gated mode; the slave mode timer starts the counter to work after receiving TRGI low level; when receiving TRGI high level signal, it stops the counter when receiving TRGI low level; when receiving TRGI high level signal of TRGI.
+101: Gated mode; the slave mode timer starts the counter to work after receiving TRGI high level signal again, the timer will continue to work; the counter is not reset during the whole period.
 110: Trigger mode, the slave mode timer starts the counter to work after receiving the rising edge signal of TRGI.
 111: External clock mode 1; select the rising edge signal of TRGI.
 3 OCCSEL R/W OCREF Clear Source Select This bit is used to select OCREF clear source 0: OCREF CLR